Shahaastha/Basic-Banking-Website/README.md

 <hr>
 Database consist of two Tables- users Table & transaction Table

-User table have basic fields such as name, email & current balance.
+1)User table have basic fields such as name, email & current balance.

-Transaction table records all transfers happened along with their time.
+2)Transaction table records all transfers happened along with their time.
 <hr>

 Link: <a href=" sparksbasicbank.infinityfreeapp.com">http://sparksbasicbank.infinityfreeapp.com/</a>